-Lockdown requirements have meant an unprecedented increase in the number of employees working from home.
+The pandemic have meant an unprecedented increase in the number of employees working from home.
 We quickly rolled out the necessary measures to ensure efficient, secure operations across the organization.
 We also made all the necessary adjustments to our infrastructure, systems, employee services and cybersecurity practices.
-And we are closely monitoring the situation to maintain an optimal level of service and to address needs as they arise.

 Infrastructure and systems